www.prismmodelchecker.org

 Introduction

-Before discussing property specifications in detail, it is perhaps instructive to first illustrate some typical examples of properties which PRISM can handle.
+Before discussing property specifications in more detail, it is perhaps instructive to first illustrate some typical examples of properties which PRISM can handle.
 The following are a selection of such properties.
 In each case, we give both the PRISM syntax and a natural language translation:

-P>=1 [ F terminate ]
+P>=1 [ F "terminate" ]

 "the algorithm eventually terminates successfully with probability 1"

-"init" => P<0.1 [ F<=100 num_errors > 5 ]
+"P<0.1 [ F<=100 num_errors > 5 ]

-"from an initial state, the probability that more than 5 errors occur within the first 100 time units is less than 0.1"
+"the probability that more than 5 errors occur within the first 100 time units is less than 0.1"

 S<0.01 [ num_sensors < min_sensors ]